“Nicholas Day excels at pointing out connections, ironies and paradoxes to young readers” —The New York Times

 Nicholas Day is the author of The Mona Lisa Vanishes, a middle-grade book of narrative nonfiction about the wild, improbable story of how the Mona Lisa was stolen—and how it became the most famous painting in the world.
 The Mona Lisa Vanishes won the Robert F. Sibert Award and the Boston Globe-Horn Book Award for nonfiction.
-He’s also the author of the picture book Nothing: John Cage and 4’33”, illustrated by Chris Raschka.

 For adults, he’s the author of Baby Meets World, a work about the science and history of infancy, which Mary Roach called “a perfect book.”